FBI Director: No Evidence That Donald Trump Or RNC Were Successfully Hacked

-WASHINGTON ― Russian intelligence services, accused of orchestrating a hacking campaign to undermine the U.S. presidential election, did not successfully collect information from President-elect Donald Trump or the Republican National Committee, FBI Director James Comey said Tuesday.
+WASHINGTON ― Russian intelligence services, accused of orchestrating a hacking campaign to undermine the U.S. presidential election, did not successfully collect information from President-elect Donald Trump’s campaign or the Republican National Committee’s current server, FBI Director James Comey said Tuesday.

 While Russian hackers gained “limited penetration of old RNC” computer systems “that were no longer in use,” the FBI found no evidence that the Trump campaign or current RNC servers were hacked, Comey said.

-Note: This story has been updated throughout with additional information from James Comey’s testimony.